newprojects-ai/lvnplus_apiV3/fyi.md

 2. Verify validation:
    - Required fields are checked
-   - Role permissions are enforced
+   - Types are properly validated
    - Error messages are clear

 #### Notes